Agent Control Protocol: Admission Control for Agent Actions: Specification and Implementation Status

-The deterministic design of ACP-RISK-2.0 --- integer arithmetic, fixed rules, no floating-point, no external ML inference --- yields predictable latency bounds.
-At these throughput characteristics, the admission check adds negligible overhead relative to the actions it governs.
+The deterministic design of ACP-RISK-3.0 --- integer arithmetic, fixed rules, no floating-point, no external ML inference --- yields predictable and verifiable latency bounds.
+At sub-microsecond cost per decision, ACP's overhead is \textbf{six orders of magnitude below} the latency of the actions it governs: typical LLM inference takes 100\,ms--10\,s; external API calls 1--100\,ms. The admission check is not a performance bottleneck in any realistic deployment.

+Throughput degradation from 10 to 500 concurrent agents (1.72M to 1.51M req/s, $-$12\%) confirms that the evaluation function itself is not the bottleneck: the limiting factor is state backend access (\texttt{InMemoryQuerier} uses a \texttt{sync.Mutex}), not the admission logic.
+Production deployments replacing \texttt{InMemoryQuerier} with a Redis or PostgreSQL backend incur I/O latency but decouple throughput from the evaluation function entirely, enabling horizontal scaling.

+ACP-RISK-3.0 preserves these latency bounds over ACP-RISK-2.0; context-scoped key derivation adds one \texttt{SHA-256} call per evaluation, a cost dominated by existing ledger I/O in production deployments.